nerissa29/reading-notes/class2-01.md

 Once the component is mounted, the *componentDidMount* will immediately invoked; DOM initialization or network request usually goes here [^1].
 [Blankenship(2018)](https://medium.com/@joshuablankenshipnola/react-component-lifecycle-events-cb77e670a093) states in his article that this method is good for setting up subscriptions, while componentWillUnmount() is for unsubscribing.

+## React State Vs Props

+### What types of things can you pass in the props?

+Props can pass data from one component to another; parent component uses props to pass data to its child components[^2]

 [^1]: [Blankenship(2018)](https://medium.com/@joshuablankenshipnola/react-component-lifecycle-events-cb77e670a093)